 \section{Introduction}

 Active galactic nuclei (AGN) are powered by gas accreting onto the central super-massive black hole.
 As such their intrinsic spectra are determined simply by the mass and spin of the black hole, together with the mass accretion rate, although their observational appearance is also affected by absorption.
 The discovery that the black hole mass scales with the host galaxy bulge properties (\citealt{Gebhardt00}; \citealt{Magorrian98}) presented a means to classify the bewildering variety of unabsorbed AGN spectra in terms of two of these three intrinsic properties.
-It was found that different optical spectral types clearly correlated with black hole mass and mass accretion rate, with the Narrow-line Seyfert 1 galaxies (NLS1s: defined as $H\beta$ emission line FWHMs less than 2000 km/s and $[O III]/H\beta$ flux ratios less than 3.0 \citealt{Goodrich89}) as examples of lower mass black holes accreting at higher Eddington ratio than the typical broad line Seyfert 1s (BLS1s), which in turn had higher Eddington ratio/lower black hole masses than the LINERSs (e.g. \citealt{Boroson02}; \citealt{Osterbrock85}; \citealt{Boller96}; \citealt{Mathur00}; \citealt{Bian08}; \citealt{Winter09}).
+It was found that different optical spectral types clearly correlated with black hole mass and mass accretion rate, with the Narrow-line Seyfert 1 galaxies (NLS1s: defined as $H\beta$ emission line FWHMs less than 2000 km/s and $[O III]/H\beta$ flux ratios less than 3.0 \citealt{Goodrich89}) as examples of lower mass black holes accreting at higher Eddington ratio than the typical broad line Seyfert 1s (BLS1s), which in turn had higher Eddington ratio/lower black hole masses than the LINERSs (e.g. \citealt{Osterbrock85}; \citealt{Boller96}; \citealt{Boroson02}; \citealt{Mathur00}; \citealt{Bian08}; \citealt{Winter09}).

-NLS1's are intrinsically very luminous in the EUV/soft X-ray bandpass, comprising over half the AGN found in the soft X-ray selected {\it ROSAT\/} All Sky Survey (\citealt{Grupe96}; \citealt{Hasinger97}).
+NLS1's are intrinsically very luminous in the EUV/soft X-ray bandpass, comprising over half the AGN found in the softest X-ray selected surveys (\citealt{Puchnarewicz92}; \citealt{Grupe96}; \citealt{Edelson99}).
 This strong ionising flux results in intense permitted optical Fe II emission lines from the broad line region and high ionisation species often refered to as coronal lines (\citealt{Wills99}; \citealt{Kuraszkiewicz00}; \citealt{Ghosh04}; \citealt{Mullaney08}).
 Other observed characteristics include rapid X-ray variability (\citealt{Leighly99a}; \citealt{Boller96}) and steeper soft X-ray spectra than those of BLS1s (\citealt{Leighly99b}; \citealt{Brandt97}).
 Taken together these distinctive properties have led to them being considered as the scaled up counterparts of the most luminous accretion states seen in stellar mass black hole binary (BHB) systems ie. those having ``high'' and ``very high'' states (\citealt{Pounds95}; \citealt{Middleton07}).